Dayanand85/Logistics-Regression-in-Python/README.md

 # Logistics-Regression-in-Python
-I have developed models using Logastics Regression technique in Python.
+I have developed models using Logitics Regression technique in Python.